Belisha beacon: History

 Belisha beacons provide additional visibility to zebra crossings for motorists, primarily at night.
 The UK flash rate is 750 ms on, 750 ms off.
-Some crossings are set so that each beacon flashes alternately to the other side, but they often fall out of synchronization over time.
+Some crossings are set so that each beacon flashes alternately to the other side, but they often fall out of synchronisation over time.
 Beacons with an outer ring of flashing yellow LED lights, preferred for their brightness and low electricity consumption, are replacing traditional incandescent bulbs in many areas.

 Some of the crossings have plastic poles that are translucent, and lit internally.
 This is immediately apparent in dull weather and at night.
 The clearly illuminated white sections announce the presence of the poles carrying the yellow globes, increasing the visibility of the crossings to all road users.
 These illuminated white sections can, however, obscure the presence of a pedestrian waiting to cross, as a driver cannot see the dark shape behind the brighter light coming from the pole.

 To be legally compliant in the UK, every zebra crossing must be equipped with two Belisha beacons.
 In cases where there is a traffic island or central reservation in the road, the traffic authority can opt whether to place one or more beacons centrally.
 An exception is crossings over cycle paths, which do not need beacons.

 Since the introduction of new regulations in 1997, the number of zebra crossings and Belisha beacons has fallen in the northern counties of England, being replaced by pelican crossings or puffin crossings, with pedestrian-controlled traffic signals; a waiting pedestrian can stop vehicular traffic by pressing a button, and waiting for the pedestrian signal of a red and green man to change to green.